zackforbing/ruby-submissions/1508/module_4_assignments/ideabox2.0/marlo_major.md

 ### Please feel free to ask any other questions or make any other statements below!
 I think I'm starting to enjoy JS...

+---

+## Points

+Hooray for using Pat's project for story tracking!
+Good work and good explanation on the project.
+I think you'll do an excellent job on GameTime.

+**Overall Points**: 116

+### Project Requirements

+* Data Model - 5 points
+* Viewing Ideas - 5 points
+* Adding a New Idea - 15 points
+* Deleting an Existing Idea - 15 points
+* Changing the Quality of the Idea - 3 points
+* Editing an Existing Idea - 20 points
+* Idea Filtering and Searching - 3 points

+### Instructor Evaluation Points

+* Specification Adherence - 10 points
+* User Interface - 5 points
+* Testing - 5 points
+* Ruby on Rails Quality - 10 points
+* JavaScript Style - 8 points
+* Workflow - 12 points